 In addition, if you are an SME you might need to access the RDEC scheme if:

 Irrespective of what industry or sector you are, GovGrant can help you identify eligible activities for R&D for tax purposes.
 R&D takes place when a project seeks to achieve an advance in overall knowledge or capability in a field of science or technology.

-You can claim against certain costs that are allowable for tax purposes on the project including:
+You can claim the RDEC tax credit rate of 20% against certain costs that are allowable for tax purposes on the project including:

 We will do the heavy lifting to put your claim together.
 The technical and financial reports explain how your R&D project: